I know, the title is pretty controversial for a travel blog, but hear me out.

 It doesn’t make me any less of a travel-lover or world wanderer.
 In fact, it makes me a better traveller.
 I’m able to choose to travel and really soak up the opportunities.

-I don’t waste experiences by travelling when I don’t want to, which would undoubtedly colour my trip.
+I don’t waste experiences by travelling when I don’t want to, which would undoubtedly colour my trips.
 Why would I want that?

 Learning to say “no” to travel has been a huge change, but it’s one for the better.